By Jennifer Iscol

 We helped match Daniel’s family with a U.S. sponsor and reduced the burden on the sponsor by ensuring that the family and sponsor are assisted by the community with a “Welcome Circle.”
 The family will need assistance with applying for health insurance, benefits and employment, and general support to settle into life in the United States.
 We also hope to inspire others and spread the word about how to assist refugees.

 How can we help other Ukrainian or Afghan refugees?

 If you are interested in learning more about sponsorship of a Ukrainian individual or family or welcoming and assisting Afghan refugees, go to Welcome.US.
 We are also happy to talk with you about our experience.
 While we have limited resources and the need can seem overwhelming, working together we can help refugees and provide hope.

 Lee Graham firstname.lastname@example.org

-Note: This article is co-published on the National Celiac Association website.
+Note: A version of the original post is co-published on the National Celiac Association website.